Docker Configuration Reference

 KEY | Enterprise license key (activates enterprise features) | - | Enterprise only | ent_abc123... |

 TOKEN | API authentication token for client requests.
-If not set, a random token is automatically generated | Random | Recommended | my-secure-token |
+If not set, all endpoints are unauthenticated.
+Set TOKEN for any deployment accessible beyond localhost. | (none) | Recommended | my-secure-token |

 KEY: Validates your enterprise license and unlocks enterprise featuresTOKEN: Authenticates client API requests (optional for private networks, recommended for production)- Never confuse these: Using